lrebelo/Notes/Puppet/basic_install.md

 To test the setup, open the manifest sudo nano /etc/puppetlabs/code/environments/production/manifests/site.pp on the master and add the following file {'/tmp/hello': ensure => present, mode => '0644', content => "Hello from the master\n", } ; force the sync on the agent with sudo /opt/puppetlabs/bin/puppet agent --test.
 Now on the agent you should have a newly created file called hello ( inside the tmp folder ) with a string saying "Hello from the master".

-The manifest as it is, will target all the agents connected to the master; to target specific agents, use the following:
+The manifest as it is, will target all the agents connected to the master.
+To target specific agents, use the following:
 > node 'hostname1', 'hostname2' {file {'/tmp/hello': ensure => present,
 > mode => '0644',
 > content => "Hello from the master\n",
 > } }.

 The following will apply to all agents:
 > node default { file {'/tmp/hello':
 > ensure => present,